chinanderm/portfolio/README.md

 # Portfolio - Matt Chinander

+Hello!
+My name is Matt Chinander and I am a Frontend Engineer.
+My passion lies in creating beautiful, performant, and accessible user interfaces on the web using React, Typescript, and modern CSS technologies, such as CSS-in-JS libraries and Sass/Scss.

+My favorite frontend technologies:
+* React (Typescript)
+* Emotion / Styled Components
+* Polished
+* React Router
+* React Query
+* Sass/Scss

+My favorite backend technologies:
+* NodeJS (Typescript)
+* Express
+* TypeORM
+* MySQL
+* PHP

+## My Work and Projects

-An ever-changing list of public and private projects I have worked on over my entire web development career.
+Below is an ever-changing list of public and private projects I have worked on over my entire web development career.

-## West Branch Football
+### West Branch Football
 The official website for the West Branch High School football team in West Branch, Iowa.
 Everything across the project is designed and developed by myself.

 Visit: https://westbranch.football